Kumomie/spigot-teleportstones/README.md

-# Hi
-Now one year later I upload this spigot plugin.
-I stopped working on it, because writing documentation is so boring.
-The plugin works tho.
-I will now clean it up, add more features and ... write documentation. :/ Lets go.

 # SpigotMC Plugin: **TeleportStone** 1.0 (Beta)
 TeleportStones can be build in the world and used as quick travel system.
 Players can just walk up to a TeleportStone, click it, select a destination (another TeleportStone) and teleport.
 But before you can teleport to or from a TeleportStone, you need to discover it first.
 (Similar to quick travel in other games, e.g. Zelda:BotW, DarkSouls, etc.) That means, they need to use their feet and search for or randomly discover one.
 If a player finds a TeleportStone, he/she just needs to click it and it will be added to the players list of personal discovered TeleportStones.